 Fast-forward some months.
 The Desk was live.
 I was writing daily, feverishly, struggling to publish twice a week while maintaining my design business.
 Why?
 I had decided that this was a reasonable schedule.
 It was not.

 Even as I scrambled to maintain my output, I wrestled with questions of form and scope.
 Was I penning a blog?
 A newsletter?
 An online magazine?
 A portfolio of work?
 Was I hoping to get published?
 The writing was no longer observational.
 It had gotten more digressive and expositional, grown hair in strange places.
 I barely recognized it.
 It had morphed in a matter of months from a benign daily ritual to an all-consuming many-tentacled monster.
 The worst thing was, I didn’t know why I was doing it or where it was leading me.
 I just knew that sticking with it felt like the right thing to do; that I had accidentally discovered a well-spring of creative energy, and that I’d damned if I didn’t put it to work, lest it be lost.

 Yet, this writing practice didn’t fit into any of my plans.
-I had started a small web design company two years prior that needed care and feeding.
+I had started a busy web & UX design company two years prior that needed care and feeding.
 I had convinced myself that my mission was to succeed as a designer, to rise independently to the top of my chosen craft.
 There is a lot to unpack about my duelling fixations with independence and corporeal success, but suffice it to say that they have often been at odds.